Video Contest 2021

 1. Your YouTube submission (completed by following these directions).

-2. Signed Official Photo/Video Release Form emailed to firstname.lastname@example.org.
+2. Signed Official Photo/Video Release Form from all participants (individuals and team members) emailed to firstname.lastname@example.org.
 This includes release forms for any participants featured in the video who are under the age of 18.
 The Official Photo/Video Release Form can be found here.

 3. Completed Google Form.